 Tasting an Oyster

 According to oyster connoisseur, Rowan Jacobsen (2008), when tasting an oyster, there are three stages.
-The first stage involves salt, the second stage body and sweetness, and the third floral or fruity finishes.
+The first stage involves salt, whereas the second stage body and sweetness, and the third one relates to floral or fruity finishes.
 Upon first taste, salt hits immediately when you tilt an oyster into your mouth.
-During the second stage, contrary to the popular belief that you should slurp oysters down, without chewing you miss out on the toothsome pleasure of the oyster.
-Biting into an oyster should be a similar experience to biting into fresh fruit, with some initial resistant before breaking.
+The second stage goes against the contemporary belief that you should slurp oysters down without chewing as you then miss out on the toothsome pleasure of the oyster.
+In fact, biting into an oyster should represent a similar experience as biting into a fresh fruit, where there is some initial resistance before breaking.
 Chewing is what also releases some of the sweetness.
-The final stage is what is generally known as finish, which is described as the lingering flavor of the oyster after you have swallowed and chewed.
-Common finishing notes are cucumber and melon.
+The final stage is what is generally known as the finish, which is described as the lingering flavor of the oyster after you have swallowed and chewed.
+Common finishing for oysters is to pair it with some cucumber and melon.

 The 5 species of oysters

 There are just five species of oysters cultivated commercially in North America.
-Each has classic characteristics, though they can be expressed quite differently, depending on location and growing conditions.
-The five species are: Eastern (crassostrea virginica), Pacific (crassostrea gigas), Kumamoto (crassostrea sikamea), European Flat (ostrea edulis), Olympia (ostra conchaphila).
+Each has classic characteristics, although they can be expressed quite differently depending on location and growing conditions.
+The five species are: Eastern (crassostrea virginica), Pacific (crassostrea gigas), Kumamoto (crassostrea sikamea), European Flat (ostrea edulis), and Olympia (ostra conchaphila).